 This being said, on this map, you find lodging options in Brumadinho*…

-…and on this one accommodations in Belo Horizonte*:
+…and on this one accommodation in Belo Horizonte*:

 Cash And Cards

 The currency in Brazil is the Real (plural Reais) and the rate is 1 US$ = 5,36 R$ (April 2021).
 For further conversion check this page.